Chiral resolution: Crystallization of diastereomeric salts

 The most common method for chiral resolution involves conversion of the racemic mixture to a pair of diastereomeric derivatives by reacting them with chiral derivatizing agents, also known as chiral resolving agents.
 The derivatives which are then separated by conventional crystallization, and converted back to the enantiomers by removal of the resolving agent.
 The process can be laborious and depends on the divergent solubilities of the diastereomers, which is difficult to predict.
 Often the less soluble diastereomer is targeted and the other is discarded or racemized for reuse.
 It is common to test several resolving agents.
 Typical derivatization involves salt formation between an amine and a carboxylic acid.
 Simple deprotonation then yields back the pure enantiomer.
 Examples of chiral derivatizing agents are tartaric acid and the amine brucine.
 The method was introduced (again) by Louis Pasteur in 1853 by resolving racemic tartaric acid with optically active (+)-cinchotoxine.

-Case study

-One modern-day method of chiral resolution is used in the organic synthesis of the drug duloxetine:

-In one of its steps the racemic alcohol 1 is dissolved in a mixture of toluene and methanol to which solution is added optically active (S)-mandelic acid 3.
-The alcohol (S)-enantiomer forms an insoluble diastereomeric salt with the mandelic acid and can be filtered from the solution.
-Simple deprotonation with sodium hydroxide liberates free (S)-alcohol.
-In the meanwhile the (R)-alcohol remains in solution unaffected and is recycled back to the racemic mixture by epimerization with hydrochloric acid in toluene.
-This process is known as RRR synthesis in which the R's stand for Resolution-Racemization-Recycle.
+In some cases, only 0.5 equivalents of a chiral acid or base are reqiured.